Ottawa children receive first dose of the COVID-19 vaccine

 Ottawa children began rolling up their sleeve and receiving the COVID-19 vaccine on Friday.

-At Ottawa community clinics, hospitals, doctor's offices and pharmacies, there was excitement and smiles as the first doses of the COVID-19 vaccines were administered to children in the 5 to 11-year-old age group.
+At community clinics, there was excitement and smiles as the first doses of the COVID-19 vaccines were administered to children in the 5 to 11-year-old age group.

+"Feels nice to get vaccinated and I'm just glad I got it," said eight-year-old Olivia, who visited a community clinic with her mother Valerie Lemieux-Lloyd.

+"It provides Olivia with freedoms to do more things, she can participate in activities, it means she'll be in school more instead of at home," said Lemieux-Lloyd.

+"We're doing this for our own fun, if it brought a smile to a few other people than all the better."

+The COVID-19 vaccine for children was also administered at hospitals, doctors' offices and pharmacies across Ottawa.

-"It's a good day: we administered our first kid's doses at QWC to plenty of excitement, some (happy) tears and lots of smiles," said the Queensway Carleton Hospital on Twitter.
+"It's a good day: we administered our first kid's doses at QCH to plenty of excitement, some (happy) tears and lots of smiles," said the Queensway Carleton Hospital on Twitter.

 It's a good day: we administered our first kid’s doses at QCH to plenty of excitement, some (happy) tears and lots of smiles ��